MF-Richter/ClassicalFPUT/README.md

 i.e. a harmonic chain of coupling strength $\kappa$ with some anharmonic perturbation of strength $\alpha$ and $\beta$.
 FPUT studied this chain originally in context energy sharing between its normal modes to test the ergodicity hypothesis (which in fact they found not to be fulfilled for this model)[1].

 [ClassicalFPUT](https://github.com/MF-Richter/ClassicalFPUT) allows to construct such FPUT chains of arbitrary length and coupling strengths and to initialize them either locally, i.e. excite a single site, or in a normal mode, i.e. an ordered collective excitation of the whole chain.
 Additionally, it is possible to excite the chain not just in a single state but in an ensemble, i.e. an arbitrary number of initial states distributed in phase-space according to a Gaussian distribution defined by its displacement vector and covariance matrix.
+The initial states are evolved by solving the Hamiltonian equations of motion using the package [DifferentialEquations](https://github.com/SciML/DifferentialEquations.jl).
 [ClassicalFPUT](https://github.com/MF-Richter/ClassicalFPUT) further provides modules to compute from such states and state trajectories information flow, correlations, phase-space means, energy splitting between sites and normal modes ect.

 To study the information flow through a FPUT chain and the effects of anharmonic coupling to it [QuantumFPUT](https://github.com/MF-Richter/QuantumFPUT) uses the Breuer-Laine-Piilo (BLP) measure based on the trace distance between quantum density operators [2,3,4], while [ClassicalFPUT](https://github.com/MF-Richter/ClassicalFPUT) uses the classical limit of the BLP measure based on the Kolmogorov distance between phase-space distributions [5,6].
 The phase-space distributions can be approximated by initializing the chain in an ensemble as described above.